-- See also: Long night of Museums
+- See also:

 What’s it all about?

-The participating churches put on a slew of events; the aim is to engage visitors with the work and role of religious institutions in modern society.
-But the Long Night of the Churches is not nearly as formal as that sounds.
+The Long Night of the Churches aims to engage people with the work and role of religious institutions in modern society, but the event is not nearly as formal as that sounds.

-Many churches put on concerts, readings, and recitals.
+Many of Vienna’s churches put on tours, concerts, readings, and recitals, for example.
 Others present their social and charitable projects.
 Some simply let you enjoy the evening ecclesiastical atmosphere.
-And that’s just scratching the surface of the variety of options available.

-Taste food and wines from the orient, witness a live recording of a radio show, or enjoy views of nighttime Vienna from the balcony of Karlskirche or the tower of the Votivkirche.
-You can see what I mean with variety.
+Taste food and wines from the orient, witness a live recording of a radio show, or enjoy views of nighttime Vienna from the balcony of a Baroque church.
+(You can see what I mean with variety.)

 English-speakers might feel most comfortable at events hosted by the following: